 Another important thing to highlight is how many guests you are used to seating in a day.
 There is a big difference between 10 and 60 guests and employers need to know if you can handle the capacity of customers that they host per day.

-The Restaurant Hostess Resume Writing Guide with Samples
+Restaurant Hostess Resume Guide:

 Name, Address, Phone Number, Email, Nationality, Driver’s license